 Cost for trip

-The cost for the trip, on top of tuition, is $300 which must be paid upon enrollment to the course, by cash or certified cheque (written to University of Toronto) and given to Sheila Ballantyne (firstname.lastname@example.org; Office - DV2056) or by e-Transfer to email@example.com.
-This covers the accommodation and transport for the entire trip.
-However, you will need to arrange you own food for the trip.
-We will stop at supermarkets throughout the trip for you to purchase the food you will need.
+The cost for the trip, on top of tuition, is $316 which must be paid by 30th July, by e-Transfer to firstname.lastname@example.org.
+You can also pay by cash or certified cheque (written to University of Toronto) and given to Jess Slomka (email@example.com; Office – DV1162a).
+This covers the accommodation (plus breakfast) and some transport for the entire trip.
+However, you will need to arrange you own food for lunches and dinner while on the trip (available from grocery stores or dining options close to hotel accommodation).
+If you cannot cover the cost of the field course by the date listed above, please email Paul Ashwell and Jess Slomka so we can arrange an alternate date of payment.
+Payment will need to be made prior to the field course however.

 You will need to fill out the following forms:

-These should be filled out and returned to Sheila Ballantyne (Sheila.firstname.lastname@example.org) as soon as possible (deadline is July 30th).
-Please make sure that you clearly label your forms as “ERS225” so they do not get mixed up with the other field courses we run.
+This form should be filled out and returned via email to Paul Ashwell (firstname.lastname@example.org) and Jess Slomka (email@example.com) as soon as possible (deadline is July 30th).
+Please send completed forms to both of the above email addresses to ensure that your registration is logged.
+Please also make sure that you clearly label your forms as “ERS225” so they do not get mixed up with the other field courses we run.